 Millions of people around the world depend on cocoa for their livelihoods.
 We believe in creating a fully sustainable cocoa supply chain and in building a framework of international policies and best practices that provide cocoa farmer communities with long-term, positive support.
 Cocoa accounts for an important, often sizeable percentage of the GDP of major producing origins and we work hand-in-hand with partners, customers, governments, NGOs, and through joint initiatives, to create and ensure that the conditions necessary for every person whose life revolves around cocoa production has the ability to prosper.

 We manage one of the world’s largest cocoa sustainability footprints.
 This provides us the opportunity to leverage our on the ground strengths to enhance the livelihoods of farmers, their families, and their communities through well-founded sustainability initiatives.
-Our focus is on overall cocoa supply chain sustainability, on traceability to ensure supply chain integrity, and on reaching the goal of 100% sustainably originated volumes by 2020.
+Our focus is on overall cocoa supply chain sustainability, on traceability to ensure supply chain integrity, and on reaching the goal for 100% of our directly sourced volumes to be traceable and sustainable by 2020.

 More than 120 dedicated cocoa sustainability staff around the world support improved yields and livelihoods under our Olam Livelihood Charter (OLC) initiatives and we ensure our operations are transparent and open to independent, third party auditors such as Intertek and the Fair Labor Association (FLA) to verify our OLC programmes, in accordance with its eight Principles.